Robust black-box quantum-state preparation via quantum signal processing: Abstract

 \section{Abstract}

-Oracle quantum state preparation is a variant of quantum state preparation where we want to construct a state $\ket{\psi_c} \propto \sum_x c(x) \ket{x}$ with the amplitudes $c(x)$ given as a (quantum) oracle.
+Black-box quantum-state preparation is a variant of quantum-state preparation where we want to construct an \revdtext{$n$-qubit} state $\ket{\psi_c} \propto \sum_x c(x) \ket{x}$ with the amplitudes $c(x)$ given as a (quantum) oracle.
 This variant is particularly useful when the quantum state has a short and simple classical description.
-We use recent techniques, namely quantum signal processing (QSP) and quantum singular value transform (QSVT), to construct a new algorithm that uses a polynomial number of qubits and oracle calls to construct $\ket{\psi_c}$.
-For a large class of states, this translates to an algorithm that is polynomial in the number of qubits, both in depth and width.
+We use recent techniques, namely quantum signal processing (QSP) and quantum singular value transform (QSVT), to construct a new algorithm that prepares $\ket{\psi_c}$ without the need to carry out coherent arithmetic.
+We then compare our result with current state-of-the-art algorithms, showing that a QSVT-based approach achieves comparable results.